 10. Icy Feet ICEFP Plantar Fasciitis Relief

 In case you are among the hundreds of individuals who are suffering from foot curve, chaffed feet, or collagen build up as a result of plantar fasciitis, this tool is a great option for offering some pain relief.
 This product will help you with the painful inflammation because it is cold, so it will prevent swelling and water retention in the affected areas.
 It also stays cold for a considerable amount of time and you can easily wear it around the house while completing other tasks or chores.
 As an added convenience bonus, the cleanup is very easy: simply rinse with mild detergent and lukewarm water, wipe dry, and put it back into the freezer until you are ready to use it again.

 11. Night splint

-The last tool which I want to recommend for runners with this issue is using a night splint.
-It is widely promoted among runners to help heal plantar fasciitis because of its effectiveness in alleviating the pain in the arch and heel area.
-There many different kinds of night splints to choose from on the market today, and the guide linked above will help you find one that best fits your needs and lifestyle.
+The last tool which I would like to recommend for runners with plantar fasciitis is using a night splint.
+It is widely promoted among runners to help heal plantar fasciitis because of its effectiveness in alleviating the soreness in the arch and heel area.
+There are many different kinds of night splints to choose from on the market today, and the guide linked above will help you find one that best fits your needs and lifestyle.